Consensual Intimate Relationship Policy Regarding Undergraduate Students

 - At the University level, to the Senior Director, People & Organizational Effectiveness, Human Resources Division

-(Online Form Option) If the party making disclosure would prefer not to reach out directly to one of the individuals identified above, s/he may complete an online form.
+If the party making disclosure would prefer not to reach out directly to one of the individuals identified above, s/he may complete the Consensual Intimate Relationship Disclosure Form.
 Disclosure using the online form will go initially to relevant university-level administrator identified above.
 The party receiving the form may reach out to facilitate a dialogue with the individuals involved in the consensual intimate relationship, and will coordinate an effort with the instructor, department head, dean or staff supervisor, as necessary and appropriate, to develop a management or mitigation strategy or take such other action as may be appropriate.

 Where the situation is addressed directly at the local level, the responsible party at the local level will be expected to inform the relevant University administrator (identified above) of the situation and planned local action to assure appropriate oversight, accountability and coordination of action.